Discover the sustainable travel activities, initiatives and challenges taking place in the region.

 The Travel to Work Survey takes place annually and is live for one week.
-This year’s Travel to Work Survey will be live between 8th to 14th March 2021.
-Despite the pandemic we are keen to run the survey and find out if and how people are currently travelling to work.
+This year’s Travel to Work Survey took place between 8th to 14th March 2021.
+Despite the pandemic we were keen to run the survey and find out if and how people are currently travelling to work.
 Anyone living in the West of England can participate during survey week, however any businesses that pre-registered in January will receive a bespoke survey link, opportunity to add additional questions, promotional materials, and a report with their results.

 Last year’s Travel to Work Survey took place in Spring 2020 and covered businesses in Bristol, Bath & North East Somerset, North Somerset and South Gloucestershire.
 We are really grateful for the 21,539 respondents who completed the survey.

 Employers use the results to support their site Travel Plan and also to create business cases for improved or additional facilities to support staff such as new cycle storage or Electric Vehicle (EV) charging points.

 All employers who participated and received over 30 responses receive an individual report along with raw data and this is also the case for each employers site with over 30 responses.

 The four West of England councils along with the West of England Combined Authority (WECA) use this data for planning future transport and housing needs.

 Reports are created for the West of England along with each local authority and reports based on locations.

 Each authority’s Business Engagement Teams and Economic Development Teams use the data from the survey to work with employers and understand how they can support them and transport issues affecting staff travel.

 Despite the COVID pandemic, the Travel to Work Survey ran as usual this year, with some tweaks.
 The 2021 survey was updated to reflect changes to how businesses are operating through the pandemic, allowing individuals to report when working from home.
 This could provide valuable data to businesses in terms or lessons learnt from the pandemic when comparing to future years’ data.